ItzzInfinity/ItzzInfinity/README.md

 ## Hi there 👋 I am Anjan

 ---
-I am a passionate developer with a strong focus on embedded systems and FPGA design.
+I am a passionate developer with a strong focus on *Embedded Systems* and *FPGA design*.
 I thrive in creating efficient hardware-software integrations, exploring digital image processing, and optimizing microcontroller-based projects.
 Whether working on wireless communication or crafting precise digital circuits, I am driven by a commitment to innovation and technical excellence.

 `When I'm not coding, I'm either breaking or making circuits.`